Those Who Also Served (Surnames S to V):

 Footnote: As Samuel died about 1 month after his transfer to the Reserve, it was possible that he could qualify for an ‘official’ CWGC headstone.
 However, after consultation, it seems that as his death was accidental and not related to his War Service, he does not warrant such recognition.

-Private 2179 Charles START was born in the December quarter 1893.
-The 1911 Census shows he was working as an ‘Assistant Rope Maker‘ – presumably to his Father.
+Trooper 2179 Charles START was born in the December quarter 1893.
+The 1911 Census shows he was working as an ‘Assistant Rope Maker’ – presumably to his father.
 He served with the Brigade Staff of the 1/1st Battalion, Lincolnshire Yeomanry.
 He later transferred – Pt.
 150146 Machine Gun Corps – and served until 2 April 1919.

 Charles’ Service Number is adjacent to his brother Fred’s.
 His Service would, therefore, have mirrored that described on his brother’s page on this site – see: Private 55537 Frederick Henry Start.

-In the December quarter 1923 Frank (as he was known to his family) married Bessie Hollingworth [photo right with his mother, Mary].
+In the December quarter 1923 Frank married Bessie Hollingworth.

 They had four children.
 Oldest son, Herbert Eric Edwin (1926 – 2014) is known to have served in the Royal Navy [left].
 The other children were Gordon Henry (1928 – 89), Betty Doreen (1928 – 99) and Frank (1940 – 2006).